 The good news is that this fudge is vegan, free of refined white sugar and made with whole food ingredients.
 The bad news is that it is high in fat and contains cacao and agave nectar, which are controversial ingredients in the raw vegan universe.
 You might want to try substituting carob if you’re not a fan of cacao, and maple syrup if you’re not a fan of agave (I use maple syrup).

 Sooooo…..
 Step one is to make the fudge, and step two is to make the chocolate sauce that you spread on top.

 Inspired by a recipe from the book Naked Chocolate, by Shazzie & David Wolfe

 • 2 tablespoons of agave nectar, yacon syrup or maple syrup

 • 1 heaping tablespoon of cacao powder

 Grind 2 cups of the almonds into a flour using a coffee bean grinder or the Vita-Mix dry jug.
 Chop the dates.
 Add all ingredients to a food processor and blend until it sticks together but still has chunky bits in it.

 Line a baking tin or glass container with cling wrap and press the mixture into the bottom (the cling wrap makes it easier to remove the fudge from the tin).
 Place in freezer while you whip up the chocolate frosting!

-Based on a recipe from the book The Art of Raw Living Food by Doreen Virtue and Jenny Ross
+Inspired by a recipe from the book The Art of Raw Living Food by Doreen Virtue and Jenny Ross

 • 1 cup cacao powder